Angelo Fick

 Zona Mboniswa

-His tenure as a Project Administrator at one of South Africa’s leading research organisations has given him a keen awareness of the critical role that oversight, and accountability plays in ensuring that public resources are used efficiently and effectively to provide services to poor and working class communities across South Africa.
+His tenure as a Project Administrator at one of South Africa’s leading research organisations has given him a keen awareness of the critical role that oversight, and accountability play in ensuring that public resources are used efficiently and effectively to provide services to poor and working-class communities across South Africa.

 Ebrahim Fakir